rmorshea/talks/idom/what-is-idom/README.md

 <!--

+related project

 ~2012-2014

 leveraged IPython Notebook APIs

 to give Python bidirectional comms with Browser

-thus, interactivity (e.x.)
+thus, brought interactivity to Python

+see example

 This helped to spur Python's popularity amongst scientists

-creation of...
+allowed for creation of
 interactive
 computing tools
 for non-engineers

+scientists no longer had to make User Interfaces themselves in order to make their work more approachable

+shifting gears...

 -->